No Time for Goodbye

 No Time for Goodbye is a thriller novel written by the Canadian author Linwood Barclay.
+The novel follows the husband of a young woman, whose family vanished when she was a teenager, who finds himself investigating the mystery of what happened to his wife's family.
 The book was featured on the Richard & Judy summer reading list in 2008 and The Sunday Times reported in its 2008 year-end bestseller list that the novel led the paperback and hardcover fiction list with sales of 636,105 copies.